Ali-Mikael/IS-course/kill-chain.md

 >**Finishing insights**
 >
-> - Building a holistic, analytic and resiliant strategy is crucial, for defending against APT's.
+> - I understood that building a **holistic**, **analytic** and **resiliant** strategy is crucial, for defending against APT's.
+Also the fact, that the game of cyberattacks have evolved from 2D to 4D chess over time.
-> - One should approach the APT's from an analytical, open-minded and dynamic perspective, in order to be effective in mitigation efforts.
+> - One should approach the APT's and adversarys from an analytical, open-minded and dynamic perspective, in order to be effective in mitigation efforts.
-> - The intelligence-driven CND model gives a comprehensive basis, for any given framework against threat actors.
+> - The intelligence-driven CND model gives a fundamental/comprehensive look into the world of cyberSecurity, for anyone interested.
 > - "Know thy enemy"